flyteorg/flyte/docs/contribute.md

 If you've created a new example project, you'll need to add the `index` page in the table of contents in `docs/index.md` to make sure the project shows up in the documentation.
-Additonally, you'll need to update the appropriate `list-table` directive in `docs/userguide.md`, `docs/tutorials.md`, or `docs/integrations.md` so that it shows up in the respective section of the documentation.
+Additionally, you'll need to update the appropriate `list-table` directive in `docs/userguide.md`, `docs/tutorials.md`, or `docs/integrations.md` so that it shows up in the respective section of the documentation.